 How is Temu different from SHEIN?

 SHEIN operates a first-party model — it buys inventory, manages production, and sells directly to consumers.
 Temu is a marketplace that connects consumers to manufacturers without holding inventory.
 SHEIN focuses on fashion; Temu sells across all categories.
 Both face similar regulatory pressures around tariffs and product safety.
 Their models are converging as SHEIN adds marketplace features and Temu invests in supply chain depth.
-For more details, see shein-global-fashion-platform.
+For more details, see Shein Global Fashion Platform.

 Is Temu's business model sustainable long-term?